JanaVrablikova/janavrablikova.github.io/index.markdown

 layout: page
 ---

-I am a post-doctoral researcher at [Inria Centre at Université Côte d'Azur](https://www.inria.fr/en/inria-centre-universite-cote-azur) in the [Aromath](https://team.inria.fr/aromath/) team.
-My research interests lie in the field of computational algebraic geometry, particularly the solution of structured polynomial equations arising from problems in computer vision and robotics.
+I am a postdoctoral researcher in the [Aromath](https://team.inria.fr/aromath/) team at [Inria Centre at Université Côte d'Azur](https://www.inria.fr/en/inria-centre-universite-cote-azur).
+My research interests lie in computational algebraic geometry, with a focus on solving structured systems of polynomial equations that arise from problems in computer vision and robotics.

-In February 2025 I finished my PhD at the [Institute of Applied Geometry](https://ag.jku.at/) at [Johannes Kepler University](https://www.jku.at/) in Linz under the supervision of [Bert Jüttler](https://ag.jku.at/agpeople.html#jue).
+I finished my PhD in February 2025 at the [Institute of Applied Geometry](https://ag.jku.at/) at [Johannes Kepler University](https://www.jku.at/) in Linz, under the supervision of [Bert Jüttler](https://ag.jku.at/agpeople.html#jue).
 My research focused on envelopes of generalised planar swept volumes and their approximation by circular arcs.

 &nbsp;
 &nbsp;